Shaved fennel salad with grilled apricots & Marcona almonds Elegant, healthy, and massively flavorful. A great summer salad!

 Serve a Blanc de Blancs Champagne or sparkling wine with this beautiful salad.
 The flavors and aromas of the wine are marvelous with the grilled apricots, while its crispness works well with the vinaigrette – a festive pairing for a stylish salad!

-Arugula and shaved fennel salad with grilled apricots and Marcona almonds
+Shaved fennel salad with grilled apricots & Marcona almonds

 active time: 40 min